 Cultivation: The preference is light shade to partial sun, moist to dry conditions, and soil that is loamy, rocky, or slightly sandy.
 Mature plants can also tolerate full sun, although young plants require some shade from neighboring vegetation.
 Once it becomes established, this plant is easy to maintain.

-Range & Habitat: Wild Columbine occurs occasionally in most areas of Illinois, although it is uncommon or absent in south-central Illinois (see Distribution Map).
-Habitats include rocky open woodlands, wooded slopes, sandy savannas, thinly wooded bluffs, shaded areas of limestone cliffs, limestone glades, fens and bogs, openings in logged woodlands, and areas along railroad tracks.
+Range & Habitat: The native Wild Columbine occurs occasionally in most areas of Illinois, although it is uncommon or absent in south-central Illinois (see Distribution Map).
+Habitats include rocky open woodlands, wooded slopes, sandy savannas, thinly wooded bluffs, partially shaded areas of cliffs, limestone glades, fens and bogs, openings in logged woodlands, and areas along railroad tracks.
 Occasional wildfires and other kinds of disturbance in wooded areas are probably beneficial in maintaining populations of this plant.

 Faunal Associations: Bumblebees and the Ruby-Throated Hummingbird visit the flowers for nectar; bumblebees may also collect pollen for their larvae.
 Short-tongued Halictid bees collect pollen from the flowers, but they are less effective at cross-pollination.
 The larvae of various insects feed on Wild Columbine, including those of Erynnis lucilius (Columbine Duskywing), Papaipema leucostigma (Borer Moth sp.), Pristophora aquiligae (Columbine Sawfly), and several Phytomyza spp.
 (Leaf Miner Flies).
 Because the foliage is toxic, it is little bothered by mammalian herbivores.